Eche2020/music-player/README.md

 # music-player
-This is using elementary HTML and CSS to create a one page music player
+This is using elementary HTML, CCS and JAVASCRIPT to create a one page music player